A Taste Of South America

 Our trip back to La Paz found us navigating the streets of El Alto after dark.
 This was quite an experience as much of the main street through El Alto and its suburbs is undergoing a transformation where much construction is going on to modernize several miles of the city.
 There are many streets literally shut off from the main road by large mounds of dirt and barricades.
 If you do not know precisely what streets are open to cross the city or own a 4 wheel drive vehicle, getting from one side of town to the other is nothing short of an adventure straight out of one of the apocalypse movies.
 Needless to say, for a short while, we were lost - very lost.
 As you can see we barely got the car over one of these earthen mounds.
 But, Wendy and Ruben were quite the navigation team talking to various people along the streets to eventually find our way back to the main highway and back to La Paz.

-We flew from La Paz Bolivia to Santa Curse Bolivia on Airbus 319 then to Lima Peru on same plane - then to Sao Palo Brazil on Boeing 767 - then to Belo Horizonte Brazil on Airbus 321.
+We flew from La Paz, Bolivia to Santa Curse, Bolivia on a Airbus 319 then on to Lima, Peru on the same plane - then to São Palo, Brazil on a Boeing 767 - then to Belo Horizonte, Brazil on a Airbus 321.
 All flights were good.
-Frank arranged window sheets and we were able to get some rest.
+Frank arranged window sheets for both of us and we were able to get some needed rest during the flights.

 Belo Horizonte -Brazil